ayunierto/api-auth-nestjs-base/README.md

 ## Description

-API for the administration of the Ascenciotaxinc dating system
+API for the administration of the AscencioTaxInc dating system

 ## Project setup